-In this post, we reviewed the 5 best Ryobi cordless drills.
+In this post, we reviewed the 5 best Ryobi cordless drills & & impact drivers.

-A cordless drill is one of the most popular and versatile tool in a man’s toolbox since with this tool, a job becomes easier to accomplish.
+A cordless drill is one of the most popular and versatile tools in a man’s toolbox since, with this tool, a job becomes easier to accomplish.
 Also, since it’s cordless, it is more portable.
 You can take it and use it almost anywhere as long as your battery pack is fully charged.

-From the many various uses of cordless drills, Drillanddriver.com listed top five uses.
+From the many various uses of cordless drills, Drillanddriver.com listed the top five uses.

-- Pilot holes: Cordless drills are also best for drilling pilot holes to make sure than the wood will not split once you insert the screw.
-Drilling a hole one size smaller than the diameter of the screw (pilot hole) is beneficial in finish carpentry.
+- Pilot holes: Cordless drills are also best for drilling pilot holes to make sure that the wood will not split once you insert the screw.
+Drilling a hole one size smaller than the diameter of the screw (pilot hole) is beneficial in finishing carpentry.

-- Hole saw: Instead of a saw, you can use cordless drills to make holes on doorknobs, sink faucets, drains, etc. There are bits for hole saw that you may attach to a cordless drill so it can cut out a round circle.
+- Hole saw: Instead of a saw, you can use cordless drills to make holes in doorknobs, sink faucets, drains, etc. There are bits for a hole saw that you may attach to a cordless drill so it can cut out a round circle.

 Now that we know what cordless drills are for, let’s talk about Ryobi and its One+ System.